vladimir-vakhter/image-annotation/README.md

 In similar fashion, a user will load up a JPG, PNG or GIF image from disk (these are the only image formats that supported).
 The image is displayed to the user and the user can select rectangular regions from within the image and create annotations.

-All annotations are saved persistently in a JSON file after every Create/Delete event.
-That is, after creating an annotation in this application and exiting, the user will see that annotation when loading up the exact same image file (exact same path to the file) next time the application runs.
+The annotation contents are stored to the disk into a JSON file on each delete/save request.
+The name of the file with the annotations for a particular image is "imageName_annotations.json".
+The file is located in the same directory as the image.

 # Architecture
 The application is designed in accordance with the 'entity-boundary-control' (EBC) architectural paradigm.